github/vscode-codeql/CONTRIBUTING.md

 rush rebuild --verbose
 ```

+Note that `rush rebuild` performs a complete rebuild, whereas `rush build` performs an incremental build and in many cases will not need to do anything at all.

 ### Installing

 You can install the `.vsix` file from within VS Code itself, from the Extensions container in the sidebar: